-Fargo, Bismarck, Grand Forks, Minot, and Jamestown, North Dakota all have the same laws when it comes to Driving Under the Influence (DUI) – individual’s behind the wheel cannot have a Blood Alcohol Content (BAC) of above 0.08 percent, or 0.02 perfect if they are under the age of 21.
+Fargo, Bismarck, Grand Forks, Minot, and Jamestown, North Dakota all have the same laws when it comes to Driving Under the Influence (DUI).
 Should an individual be pulled over, arrested, and subsequently charged with DUI, he or she needs to begin the process of fighting those charges as soon as possible, and the professionals at DUIRights.com can help.

 “Wet Reckless” in North Dakota

 While the ultimate goal of fighting a DUI charge is to have the case dismissed completely, in some cases the circumstances of the individual’s actions and the arrest do not lend themselves to that type of outcome.
 In these cases, the individual will want to work with his or her lawyer to possibly take a plea bargain for a lesser charge.
 This means in exchange for the individual pleading guilty, the state prosecutor will reduce the charges to something less serious, like “wet reckless.”

 Usually, the individual’s attorney will need to present evidence against the state or the police officer who made the DUI arrest to get the state prosecutor to agree to reduce the charges or, depending on what kind of evidence is uncovered, have the case dismissed completely.
 Some individuals have their rights violated during a DUI arrest, which is just the kind of evidence an attorney will need to get a plea deal or the case dismissed.
 An individual’s lawyer will usually ask some, if not all, of the following questions to determine if any violation of rights occurred during the arrest:

 - Did the officer witness the client driving the vehicle or was the vehicle parked?

 - What was the officer’s reason for pulling the client over and detaining them?
 What behavior or traffic violation did they witness?